javavinoth/LoginServiceV1/README.md

 # LoginServiceV1

-Basic Authorisation is Enabled with Spring Security
+Basic Authentication is Enabled with Spring Security